 Overall, make sure the audio is clear, with no obtrusion of microphone.

-- Singers - sing as loud as you would performing and place the device where the sound is clear and there’s no feedback or diffusion of sound.
-If in a large space (such as a hall or a church), a general suggestion is to keep your device about 25 away to capture your full sound and vibrancy.
+Singers - sing as loud as you would performing and place the device where the sound is clear and there’s no feedback or diffusion of sound.
+If in a large space (such as a hall or a church), a general suggestion is to keep your device about 15-20 feet away to capture your full sound and vibrancy.

 Many things to think about!
 Have any questions?
 Feel free to leave a comment below.